 Similar to the Coastline Paradox, musical time also is paradoxical because it it works with fractals.
 These are fractions of a whole that you can zoom into, in ever more detail.
 If you zoom into a rugged coastline, measuring the crevices of every rock, it will appear longer, than if you zoom out and don't observe the detail.

 Slowing a frequency lowers the pitch.
 Reversely, if you speed up a rhythm, it will become pitch.
 Poly-rhythms thus describe intervals of pitch.
 A poly-rhythm of 3 over 2 creates the interval of a fifth for example (Neely, 2018).
 Intervals therefore have proportionately timed relationships.
 The relationship between two notes of a tune is triadic; both relate to the fundamental, or tonic.
-Adam Neely managed to produce fractal tunes; he squeezed midi-sequences in time, and multiplied them in rhythmic proportions according to the interval each note has in relation to the tonic.
+Adam Neely managed to produce fractal tunes; he squeezed midi-sequences in time, and multiplied them in rhythmic proportions according to the interval.
 The result is a fractal midi tune that is contained in itself.
 Best to watch his tutorial (Neely, 2017).

 You find many paradoxical symmetries in the structure of musical space-time.
 Like with all natural patterns, you can apply the Mandelbrot equation with its infinite iterations of self-similarity also to music (Hsü & Hsü, 1990).
 The slow is symmetric to the fast, as well as the big to the small: the proportions within one octave are symmetrically self-similar to that of five octaves within the circle of fifths.
 Also the difference between high and low pitch seems to dissolve because a circle has neither beginning nor ending.
 Most mind boggling however, is the symmetry between inside and outside.